Advocacy at the Human Rights Council sessions

-GIN-SSOGIE took part in the latest Human Rights Council session, in Geneva, earlier this month.
+We took part in the latest Human Rights Council session, in Geneva (March 2020).
 Numerous reports were being presented to the Council by Special Rapporteur (further information on UN Special Procedures can be found here) including by Dr Shaheed, Special Rapporteur on Freedom of Religion or Belief (full report here).
 After participating actively in the drafting of Dr Shaheed’s latest report at the end of last year, GIN-SSOGIE took this opportunity to engage further.
 Our programme manager Simon Petitjean, made a statement to welcome the report and its inclusion of LGBT people.
 We reinforced how much all states must combat religious fundamentalism and that freedom of religion or belief and non-discrimination must be two mutually reinforcing rights (you may find the full text below and the recorded video here – @6min30sec).

-In addition, GIN-SSOGIE had planned a side event, co-organised with the International Family Equality Day (IFED), to discuss the realities of diverse families around the world.
+In addition, GIN-SSOGIE had planned a side event, co-organised with the International Family Equality Day (IFED), to discuss the realities of diverse families around the world including GIN speakers, UN Women and UNICEF.
 Yet, the rest of the 43rd council session was cancelled due to the spread of the coronavirus.
-We hope everyone is safe at home.
-We will continue working with our partners to maintain our advocacy efforts at the United Nations, and the voice of civil society groups in high-level political fora.
+We decided to cancel our plans to ensure the safety of everyone, including our speakers from Belize, South Africa and Australia/Samoa.
+We are planning this side event in the upcoming 44th HRC session, online.

 Keep an eye on our website and social media for continued information.
 And please stay safe everyone.